rqlite/rqlite.io/content/en/docs/API/Read Consistency/_index.md

 Using `auto` can simplify clients as clients do not need know ahead of time whether they will be talking to a read-only node or voting node.
 A client can just select `auto`.

+## Strong
+>_Strong_ consistency has little use in production systems, as the reads are costly, consume disk space, and do not offer any benefit over _Linearizable_ reads.
+Don't use _Strong_ in production. _Strong_ reads can be useful in certain testing scenarios however.

+rqlite also offers a consistency level known as _strong_.
+In this mode, the node receiving the request ensures that all committed entries in the Raft log have also been applied to the SQLite database at the time the query is executed. _Strong_ reads accomplish this by sending the query through the actual Raft log.
+This will, of course, involve the Leader contacting at least a quorum of nodes, some disk IO, and will therefore increase query response times. _Strong_ reads are linearizable.

+If a query request is sent to a Follower, and _strong_ consistency is specified, the Follower will transparently forward the request to the Leader.
+The Follower waits for the response from the Leader, and then returns that response to the client.

 ## Which should I use?
 _Weak_ is usually the right choice for your application, and is the default read consistency level.
-Unless your cluster Leader is continually changing while you're actually executing queries there will be never be any difference between _weak_ and _linearizable_ -- but using _linearizable_ will result in slower queries, which is not what most people want.
+Unless your cluster Leader is continually changing while you're actually executing writes there will be never be any difference between _weak_ and _linearizable_ -- but using _linearizable_ will result in slower queries, which is not what most people want.
 However _linearizable_ has its uses, and you may need it depending on your application requirements.

 One exception to the rule above is if you're querying read-only nodes.
 In that case you probably want to specify _None_, possibly setting the `freshness` controls too.
 If you set a read consistency level other than `None` when querying a read-only node then that read-only node will simply forward the request to the Leader (which partially defeats the purpose of read-only nodes).
 >If you are running a cluster which has some read-only nodes, and you want to implement the Read Consistency policy describe above in an easy manner, check out `auto` Read Consistency.